-When Maya dies, they set out on an extraordinary voyage, unknowingly accompanied by her ghostly presence.
+A group of artists and musicians living in a small, post-industrial town chase jobs, struggle with bills, and use art and music to build their own small world.
+When their friend Maya dies, they set out on an extraordinary voyage, unknowingly accompanied by her ghostly presence.
 And while they drift past empty new condo developments, explore crumbling castles, and swim in iridescent quarries, Maya narrates a parallel story about a strange and meandering river that flows both ways.

 Music is an integral part of Flood Tide, both on screen and off.
-The film features all-original music by the band Dark Dark Dark and includes several onscreen performances by the band as well as a special performance by renowned sound artist Pauline Oliveros.
+The film features an all-original score by the band Dark Dark Dark and includes several onscreen performances by the band as well as a special performance by renowned experimental musician Pauline Oliveros.

 A preview of the film with a live score by Dark Dark Dark was presented at the Hammer Museum, San Diego Museum of Contemporary Art, 01SJ Biennial, and Rooftop Films and the Museum of the Moving Image in 2010 and 2011.
 Flood Tide premiered at the 2013 Torino Film Festival.

 Experimental Television Center